Class Auth

 validUntilLedgerSeq - the (exclusive) future ledger sequence number until which this authorization entry should be valid (if `currentLedgerSeq==validUntil`, this is expired)

-network - the network is incorprated into the signature
+network - the network is incorporated into the signature

 Returns: